 In response to these changes and the apparent overall direction of the electric grid, NERC and independent system operators are already sounding the alarm.

 In its 2022–2023 Winter Reliability Assessment, NERC identified areas across North America that it viewed as “highly vulnerable to extreme and prolonged cold weather” noting that load-shedding could be required.
 The affected areas were extensive, including large and heavily populated portions of the Northwest, ERCOT, MISO North and South, SERC, and New England.

-This was followed by NERC’s most recent long-term reliability assessment, which stressed the need for grid operators to assess capacity and energy risks.
-These included threats to gas supplies during extreme winter events as well as the weather dependence of solar and wind assets that have proliferated in certain regions, including ERCOT and SPP.
+This was followed by NERC’s most recent long-term reliability assessment in which it stressed the need for grid operators to assess not only capacity but also energy risks.
+These included risks to natural gas supplies during extreme winter events as well as the weather dependence of solar and wind assets that have proliferated in certain regions, including ERCOT and SPP.

 The PJM Interconnection, which serves 65 million customers across the Mid-Atlantic and Midwest, issued its Energy Transition report in early 2023.
-The report detailed a combination of continuing load growth, a forecasted 40,000 megawatts of planned retirements, and what it viewed as a less-than-adequate pace of development to replace these retiring assets.
-It warned of declining reserve margins by the decade’s end for the first time in its history.
+The report detailed a combination of continuing load growth, a forecasted 40,000 megawatts of planned retirements, and what it viewed as less than adequate pace of development to replace these retiring assets.
+It warned of declining reserve margins by the end of the decade for the first time in its history.